lgreski/datasciencectacontent/markdown/cleaningData-valueOfCleaningData.md

     }

 Next, we need the code to generate execute the reader on the four files and generate the charts.
+The original data is not structured enough to be read by an R script.
+I had to hand edit the files to ensure each year's entry spanned 10 and only 10 lines within the HTML files.

-In order to execute this code, one must clone the [lgreski/datasciencedepot](http://bit.ly/2eN3K6i) github repository, and edit the following code to point to its data directory.
+Therefore, in order to execute this code, one must clone the [lgreski/datasciencedepot](http://bit.ly/2eN3K6i) github repository to use my hand edited versions of the HTML data files, and edit the following code to point to its data directory.

     #
     # set directory where datasciencedepot/data was cloned